nguyenbuiUCSD/CTCI-GT-CPP/README.md

 # CTCI-GT
-This is a Visual Studio Project that is created to practice c++ for interview.
+This is a CMake project that is created to practice c++ for interview.
 This inclue test cases using Google Test

 **DATA STRUCTURE**